mkst/conker/README.md

 # Progress

-This project it is in its infancy; there are multiple tasks being worked on:
+This project is in its infancy; there are multiple tasks being worked on:

   - Converting disassembly into (byte-perfect) C code
-  - Determining structure and layout of the ROM
   - Extracting assets from the ROM and being able to successfully re-pack them
+  - Identify and document all asset types used in the ROM
+  - Tooling to support the above tasks

 ## Open issues

-  - Identifying all compressed sections within the ROM
-  - Decompressing each compressed section
   - Compressing extracted sections in a byte-perfect manner
-  - Identifying and documenting Conker asset (model/texture) format
+  - Identifying and documenting Conker asset (model/texture/sound) format

 ## ROM layout

 The layout of the ROM is still a work-in-progress.
 There are a number of sections within the ROM that are compressed with [gzip](https://tools.ietf.org/html/rfc1952) but the standard header/trailer is stripped and instead there is a 4-byte header containing the uncompressed data length.
-These sections are dubbed 'rzip'.
+These sections are dubbed `rzip`.

 ```
 [header]  0000 0000 > 0000 0040 ; suggests libultra 2.0G
-[ boot ]  0000 0040 > 0000 1000
+[ boot ]  0000 0040 > 0000 1000 ;
-[ code ]  0000 1000 > 0004 2C50 ; boot + libultra code
+[ code ]  0000 1000 > 0004 2C50 ; code
+[ ???? ]  0002 90D0 > ???? ???? ;
+[ data ]  0002 C750 > 0002 C7A0 ; rodata section
+[ ???? ]  0002 C7A0 > 0004 2C50 ;
-[ rzip ]  0004 2C50 > 0019 EA88 ; "chunk0", code + more
+[ rzip ]  0004 2C50 > 0018 6B50 ; chunk0 (compressed code)
-[ ???? ]  0019 EA88 > 0130 4F00
+[ ???? ]  0018 6B50 > 0018 8328 ;
-[ rzip ]  0130 4F00 > 0132 E691 ; "chunk1", unknown data
+[ rzip ]  0018 8328 > 0019 C7D8 ; chunk1; unknown data
-[ ???? ]  0132 E691 > 0133 12E8
+[ ???? ]  0019 C7D8 > 0019 EA88 ; more code?
-[ mp3s ]  0133 12E8 > 029A FD38 ; some are somewhat scrambled
+[ offs ]  00AB 1950 > 00AB 1A40 ; list of offset tables
-[ ???? ]  029A FD38 > 03EC C788
-[ midi ]  03EC C788 > 03F7 38D0 ; some form of compression
+[ rzip ]  00AB 1A40 > 03F8 B800 ; assets00 thru assets1C
-[ ???? ]  03F7 38D0 > 0400 0000
+[ ffff ]  03F8 B800 > 0400 0000 ; 0xff padding
 ```

 ### Compressed section(s)

-The workflow will be to split all compressed chunks from the baserom via n64splat, then for each contiguous chunk:
+There a number of compressed sections within the ROM.
+The goal is to be able to:

+  1. Extract all files within each compressed section
+  2. Decompile and/or document them
+  3. Compress and reassemble to create a byte-perfect match.

+### Chunk 0

+The first compressed chunk within the ROM is named `chunk0`.
+It does not have a header (unlike the other compressed sections).
+Instead, each file can be identified by its 4-byte header containing the uncompressed size - 4096 bytes (except for the final file).

+Once decompressed these files form a contiguous chunk of code.

+The steps for Chunk 0 are as follows:
   - Decompress all blocks within the chunk via [rareunzip](tools/rareunzip.py), taking care to keep track of any trailing padding
   - Combine decompressed blocks into a single file
   - Run n64splat on this combined file to extract all code and assets
   - *Translate assembly to c code*
   - Compile to generate a .bin
-  - Split compiled .bin file into 4096 byte block
+  - Split compiled .bin file into 4096 byte blocks
   - Compress each block via [rarezip](tools/rarezip.py)
-  - Combine all compressed blocks along with original padding (padding appears to be garbage)
+  - Combine all compressed blocks along with original padding

-Then build the ROM with the new chunk(s) which should exactly match the original chunk(s) split out via n64splat.

-**Note:**
-This workflow is subject to change as the project matures.
-The decompression/combination steps may be added into n64splat so the concept of chunks may disappear.

-### Chunk 0

-Currently 1 chunk has been decompressed, `chunk0`.

-If you wish to example this file, then you can run `make decompress` from within the `chunk0/` directory.
+If you wish to examine this file, you can run `make decompress` after you have done the initial `make extract`.

 See the [README](chunk0/README.md) for more information.

-It is non-matching.
+**NOTE:** Compression is currently not 100%-matching; approximately 3% of files do not match.

 # Tools